-- Do I have to have my ID to be seen in the Clinic?
+- Do I have to have my ID to be seen in University Health Services?

 Yes.
 All students, faculty, and staff must bring their IDs to be seen.
 The only exception is if there is an emergency.

-- Do I need to make an appointment at the health clinic to be seen?
+- Do I need to make an appointment to be seen at University Health Services?

-- Does the health clinic bill my insurance?
+- Will University Health Services bill my insurance?

 - Does the health clinic take debit/credit cards?